aws-samples/aws-lambda-extensions/cache-extension-demo/README.md

 cd SAM/
 sam build
 ```
-Once the build is succesful, deploy the template using
+Once the build is succesful, deploy the template using the command mentioned below.
+You can specify the deployment region, stack name and the database name.
+In case you are specifying a database name here, please update "../example-function/config.yaml" and "index.js" with the new database name.
+However, if default database name is chosen, no changes is required.

 ```
 sam deploy --guided

 ```

+Once successfully deployed, login to the AWS Console > Services > Lambda.
+You will find a function starting with the name "ExtensionsCache-SampleFunction-..", which you can use it to test the cache extensions.

 ### Option 2: AWS CLI